danidb/zusform/README.md

 ## Contributing
 Contributions and constructive criticism are welcome.
 Feel free to reach out!
-I'm sure there are flagrant issues and errors to be found.
+I'm sure there are flagrant issues to be found.
 If you like what you see, consider contributing!

 ### TODO
 1. [x] Validation with Yup.